July 2025 review and outlook

 Valuations

-Investment-grade spreads have nearly fully retraced the widening seen after April’s tariff announcements (peak +119bp).
-While spreads remain historically tight, yields near 5% offer attractive entry points.
-Stable fundamentals and strong demand from yield-seeking investors should keep spreads range-bound near term, though tariff-related risks have increased.
+Investment grade spreads have fully retraced April’s tariff-driven widening (peak +119bp OAS), reaching new year-to-date tights of +76.
+While spreads are historically tight, yields near 5% offer an attractive entry point.
+Stable fundamentals and strong demand from yield-seeking investors should keep spreads range-bound near term, though tariff-related risks have increased in the second half of the year.

 Risks